-Joe Jonas' Parents Found Out About His Vegas Wedding Just Like Everyone Else Did
+Joe Jonas Just Revealed His Parents Found Out About His Vegas Wedding Just Like You Did

 With each passing day, it feels like more about Joe Jonas and Sophie Turner's impromptu Las Vegas wedding is revealed.
 First it was Diplo's grainy livestream of the nuptials.
 Then it was the news that Diplo kind of-sort of wasn't supposed to film the ceremony.
 Soon, people began to speculate about a second, international wedding.
 Now, it's been confirmed that Jonas's parents didn't know about his wedding to the Game of Thrones star — until they went on the internet.

 In an interview with SiriusXM on Thursday, Jonas revealed that his own parents weren't aware of the wedding, Ring Pops and all, until it became public.
 "Well, in my mind, you know, that was the legal portion of the marriage," Jonas explained, perhaps alluding to getting legally married in the U.S. before his rumored upcoming wedding in France.
 "So I was thinking, like, 'Look, this is not the most important day.
 There's an important day', I mean, I'll keep private, but ahead of us.
 So we were, like—this is, like, just whoever's in town."
 (Apparently, Diplo was definitely avail.)

 Jonas also shared exactly how his family found out about the wedding, and, in a shocking turn of events, it wasn't via Diplo. "[My parents] have an amazing restaurant in North Carolina, and I think, like, a couple of their staff walked up and were, like, 'Congratulations!
 I saw,'" Jonas said.
 "And then they had to find out.
 So I was doing a lot of, like, apologizing and 'Hey, you guys want to come out to L.A.?
 I got you four spas at the Four Seasons.'"